DRC-7/COMP482_Asg_3/README.md

   - Prompts and Alerts

 5. A third pass through the system to highlight any areas that have missing error handling or unclear user expectations.
-  - Icons that are "known" to be clicked
+  - Icons that aren't "known" to be clicked
   - Attempts to submit empty forms

 6. Final pass of the system.
 Remember that it's not suppose to be perfect since it's an implementation of the first assignment.
-Focus here is to identify the design or usability issues, and document them to write in the paper.
+Focus here is to identify the design or usability issues, and document them to write it in the assignment paper.

 ## Thoughts Post-Implementation
-Was actually very challenging since all of the flaws really stand out to me.
-The assignment isn't attempting to make it perfect (as clarified by Mike in email) but being nit picky I do see a lot of changes that I would make still.
+Was actually very challenging (or easier?) since all of the flaws stick out to me.
+The assignment isn't attempting to make it perfect (as clarified by Mike in email) but being nit picky I do see a lot of changes that I would make still - I guess that helps for the paper.

 Initially starting this website was very hard.
-Case of analysis paralysis the first few days.
+Bad case of analysis paralysis the first few days.

 Programming this was quite challenging, albeit the Bootstrap documentation makes it simpler to mark up the HTML/CSS as opposed to me creating it.
 My basic understanding of JS was definitely challenged here.